nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student's name is invalid.
+The inputted student's name is invalid or cannot be found.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

-**Use case: Add tasks for a student**
+**Use case: Add task for a student**

 **MSS**

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to add a task to a specific student in the list by providing student's name, task description and task deadline.
+3. Tuition teacher requests to add a task to a specific student in the list by inputting the student's name, task description and task deadline.
-4. EduManage updates the student’s outstanding tasks list and indicates success.
+4. EduManage adds the task to the student’s outstanding tasks list and indicates success.

     Use case ends.